Bar plot of the cell proportions in each identity

 Logical.
 If

-, the stacked bar plots will be gathered in a single ggplot2 object.
-Ignored ifgroup.by
+TRUE, the stacked bar plots will be gathered in a single ggplot2 object.
+Ignored ifgroup.by=NULL.- unique.split.plot

 Logical.
 If

-, the ggplot2 objects will be gathered in a singlepatchwork
+TRUE, the ggplot2 objects will be gathered in a singlepatchwork.
+Ignored ifsplit.by=NULL.- output.data

 Logical.
 If